Northland Fishing Tackle pros provide summer fishing tips on how to catch walleye, bass, and bluegills right now in the Midwest.

 Many early-season walleyes spend time in shallow water, even before weeds become the reliable cover.
 They might be along windswept shorelines, over sand, gravel, even beds of bottom-hugging sand grass.
 They might be in a foot of water, or into the middle depths.

 “You have to cover a lot of water,” says veteran guide Tony Roach, “to find shallow walleyes.
 Here are a couple of my favorite ways to catch ‘em.”

 • Rig up a swimming jig head with a plastic tail perfect for swimming or dragging.

 “My favorite is the Slurp!
 Jig,” says Roach.
-“I use lighter jigs early in the season, before the weeds are really up, and do more pitching, popping, and dragging along bottom.
+“I use lighter jigs early in the season, before the weeds are really up, and do more pitching, popping, and dragging along the bottom.
 As we get taller weeds, I use a heavier jig, so I can pitch into pockets and rip the bait through them.
-I use a braided line with fluorocarbon leader.
+I use a braided line with a fluorocarbon leader.
 If you snag a weed, pop it hard and it falls off most of the time.”

 • The swiveling minnow trick is also deadly.